ren-tao01/Homestay-Marketplace/README.md

 # COM2008-project
-COM2008 System Design and Security Project is one of my core modules in my second year of study.
+COM2008 System Design and Security is one of my core modules in my second year of study.
+In this project, our task is to create a software simiar to Airbnb.
+Before the development process starts, we worked on making UML diagram of the design of the system.
+We learned about software security throughout this module and we have to make this software

 ## Details
 - Homestay marketplace software for two end users : host and guest